 2. Difficult to exit

-While it may be possible to get out of an annuity contract, it may not come cheap.
+While it may be possible to get out of an annuity contract, it comes at a cost.
 Some insurers make it difficult to exit an annuity by imposing high surrender charges.
 These charges might amount to 10 percent or more of the value of the contract.
 Typically, the surrender charge will decline over time.

 And you’re not able to get out of the contract whenever you want, since annuities typically have a limited surrender period.
-These periods can vary and sometimes are as long as 15 years, but it depends on the contract.
+These periods usually last six to eight years after purchasing the annuity, but it depends on the contract.

 3. Possibility of an insurer defaulting